The Mirror Care Guide – how to take care of your statement mirror.

-First of all, it’s imperative to remove the dust from the surface with a microfiber towel or lint-free cloth to avoid build-up.
+Remove the dust from the surface with a microfiber towel or lint-free cloth to avoid build-up.
 It’s then a case of using a soft towel dipped in warm water to remove the excess surface materials.

 When cleaning, whether dusting or wiping, use a slow circular motion as this is the most effective at pulling material from the surface.
 In terms of regularity, it’s best practice to repeat this process twice a week as dust builds within a few days.